Renormalizability of nonlocal quantum gravity coupled to matter: Introduction

 Nonlocal quantum gravity is a perturbative quantum field theory of the gravitational force where both the classical and quantum dynamics of the graviton are characterized by nonlocal form factors, operators with infinitely many derivatives \cite{Krasnikov:1987yj,Kuzmin:1989sp,Modesto:2011kw,Biswas:2011ar,Dona:2015tra}.
 Nonlocality is a classical fundamental feature instead of an emerging one at the quantum level.
 Matter fields can be introduced separately with a minimal coupling through the spacetime measure weight $\sqrt{|g|}$, where $g$ is the determinant of the metric $g_{\mu\nu}$.
 This theory has received a lot of attention in the last decade thanks to its rigor and conceptual simplicity (it is based on traditional techniques of quantum fields) \cite{BasiBeneito:2022wux} and its applications to black holes \cite{Buoninfante:2022ild} and cosmology \cite{CANTATA:2021ktz,Koshelev:2023elc}, with a promise of more phenomenology.

 Recently, a new version of the theory has been proposed where gravity and matter are nonminimally coupled while keeping intact all the good ultraviolet (UV) properties of the original formulation \cite{Modesto:2021ief,Modesto:2021okr,Modesto:2021soh,Modesto:2022asj,Calcagni:2022tuz}.
+The theory unifies matter and gravity in an action principle strongly constrained according to four consistency requirements: (i) all the classical solutions of Einstein's theory coupled to matter are also solutions of the nonlocal theory; (ii) such solutions have the same stability properties at the linear and nonlinear level; (iii) the tree-level scattering amplitudes are the same as in Einstein's gravity; (iv) macrocausality is not violated.
 The advantages of this new version of the theory are that, on one hand, it delivers predictions testable in the very near future \cite{Calcagni:2022tuz} and, on the other hand, it accounts for matter fields in a natural way in contrast with the minimally coupled versions.
 In fact, while the nonminimally coupled version implements a property (recovery of covariant Einstein's equations as a sub-case of the full equations of motion) that shapes the nonminimal coupling in a rather rigid way and imposes the same type of form factors in all sectors, in the case of the minimally coupled versions matter fields are freely added by hand and their form factors are specified \emph{ad hoc}, independently of those in the gravitational sector.
 By unifying the gravitational and matter sectors in such a manner, one is widening the interesting but limited realm of quantum gravity to a theory of everything, thus moving towards the amplitude of scope of supergravity or string theory.